What to Do When a Pet Dies

-- Do something in memory of the pet – It is not uncommon for a pet to have a special, or favorite, spot and many people choose this spot for the location of a memorial.
+- Do something in memory of the pet – It is not uncommon for a pet to have a special, or favorite, spot, and many people choose this spot for the location of a memorial.
 One common type of outside memorial is to plant a tree, or other plant, in the spot.
 One common type of inside memorial is to have a framed a photo, or even a commissioned work of art, of the pet and/or keep his/her collar near that spot (within view) so the pet can always be close to, or looking over, his/her favorite location.

-- Plan a small gathering – Many find it comforting to invite family and friends, both human and animal, that have been touched by your pet and plan an activity in memory.
+- Plan a small gathering – Many find it comforting to invite family and friends, both human and animal, that have been touched by your pet and plan an activity in their memory.
 This event can be taking a walk on your pet’s favorite path/trail, planning a day in your pet’s favorite park, or having a small memorial service at home.

-- Make a scrapbook or photo album – Many people choose to compile small artifacts, photographs, and/or videos which can be used to represent or visualize important memories associated with a pet.
+- Make a scrapbook or photo album – Many people choose to compile small artifacts, photographs, and/or videos when a pet dies which can be used to represent or visualize important memories associated with a pet.
 These books can be made by hand like a traditional scrapbook/photo album, digitally (on social media, on an online cloud, on an electronic device, etc.), or even use an online tool, such as Shutterfly, to digitally design a physical book to be mailed to you after purchase.
 These online tools also offer other products such as blankets, photo canvases, mugs, puzzles, and more which can also be good ways to memorialize a beloved pet.

 - Make a donation in your pet’s name – A great way to honor the memory of your pet is to make a donation in his/her name.
-It could be to the Humane Society or a local animal shelter, but it could also be to a charity which represents your pet’s spirit or a defining trait.
-For example, if your pet was a constant comfort you during hard times, a donation to an organization which connects therapy animals with those in need may be a great way to honor your pet.
-Another way to make an honorable donation is to purchase duplicates of your pet’s favorite toys and donate them to a local Petco, or other pet stores which collect physical items to donate to pets in need.
+It could be to the Humane Society or a local animal shelter, but it could also be to a charity that represents your pet’s spirit or a defining trait.
+For example, if your pet was a constant comfort to you during hard times, a donation to an organization that connects therapy animals with those in need may be a great way to honor your pet.
+Another way to make an honorable donation is to purchase duplicates of your pet’s favorite toys and donate them to a local Petco, or other pet stores that collect physical items to donate to pets in need.
 If your pet passed from a disease, one other way is to honor him/her is to make a contribution towards the research of finding a cure in your pet’s name.